 This moisturizing vitamin helps to strengthen the skin's lipid barrier function, which enables even better moisture retention.
 Vitamin E is also an antioxidant.

-That means it fights free radicals, slowing the harmful cycle of sun damage caused by UV rays, and replenishes skin with hydration.
+That means it fights free radicals, slows the harmful cycle of sun damage caused by UV rays, and replenishes skin with hydration.

-Avocado oil is excellent for those with dry skin.
-In addition to the helpful vitamins present, it also possesses nutrients like potassium and lecithin.
+This oil also possesses nutrients like potassium and lecithin.
 Potassium is important for new skin cell growth, and the skin cell renewal cycle is part of what keeps skin soft and supple.

 As an emollient, Lecithin also has the capacity to soften and moisturize.
 The fatty acids present in lecithin help seal in moisture by creating a barrier on the skin.
 This also protects the skin from unwanted elements.

-Even a small amount of avocado oil can help you deal with dry, flaky, or rough patches on the skin.
-When mixed with other moisturizing ingredients and applied regularly, it will bring about smoother, softer, and more hydrated skin.
+Even a small amount of avocado oil on damp skin can help you deal with dry, flaky, or rough patches on the skin.
+When mixed with other moisturizing ingredients like organic honey or your favorite essential oil, a few tablespoons of this concoction will bring about smoother, softer, and more hydrated skin.

 Eczema and psoriasis affect a lot of people, and some may not even realize the exact condition they're dealing with.
 Both can make your skin itchy, red, and inflamed, causing a lot of discomfort and frustration.